bdobyns/silver-funicular/php-aws-eb-example/Readme.md

     eb create develop --instance_type m3.medium--tags Name=`basename $PWD`,Blame=$USER,Env=develop

-### Use An Environment (Regular Developerss)

-When you did `eb init` after you checked out the application, it automatically pulled down the environments created by your tech lead.

 ### Changing Config After The Fact

 `eb create` is NOT idempotent, however you can easily change any of